lasseslips/fft-core/README.md

 We also provide a [byte buffered version of the FFT module](./src/main/scala/BufferedFFT.scala) that can interface with byte-based communication protocols, such as UART.
 This version includes additional logic to handle the buffering and conversion of byte streams into the fixed-point format required by the FFT module, packaged into the wrapped [interfaced module](.src/InterfacedFFT.scala).
 Utilized in the buffered module is a ready/valid interface to manage the data flow.
 An example mapping to a UART module (see [communication readme for source](./src/main/scala/communication/README.md)) is also [provided](./src/main/scala/UartedFFT.scala) and has been tested on FPGA.
 It should be noted that the UART interface is relatively slow compared to the FFT processing speed, and as such the FFT will often be idle waiting for new data to arrive.
 For this reason the pipelining ability is not fully utilized in this configuration, only computing one FFT every time enough data has been received, rather than a continous stream of data.
 The pipelining here is therefore only useful for achieving timing closure.

+One should note that there currently is no care taken to avoid overflow in the fixed-point arithmetic.
+In a production design, one would likely want to implement some form of scaling or saturation logic to prevent overflow and ensure numerical stability.
+This could be a shift in the fixed-point representation after each stage, which would reduce precision but increase the range of representable values and prevent overflow.
+This is left as future work.

 ## Testing
 Testing is performed using the ChiselTest framework and relies in most cases heavily on testing randomized inputs to cover a wide range of scenarios and verifying them by comparison to a golden software model, in this case the computation performed using the Scala Breeze library.